 In life, there is no job more important than a parent’s.
 In law, there are few cases more rewarding than protecting or restoring a parent’s rightful position in their child’s life.

 Custody battles can be deeply complex.
 Child custody and visitation cases are difficult and often require a trial.
 You need an experienced child custody attorney, and more importantly, you need an experienced trial attorney.
 Carlson & Work has successfully handled hundreds of child custody cases.
 Repeatedly, we find the results that benefit our clients.
 Reputations are earned.
 Work Law is widely considered one of the top child custody law firms in Reno, Nevada.

 Nevada Custody Laws

 Under Nevada law, there are two forms of custody a court will consider (1) Legal Custody and (2) Physical Custody.
-When you meet with one of Work Law’s experienced family law attorneys, we will formulate a plan of attack to achieve your child custody and visitation goals.
+When you meet with one of Carlson & Work’s experienced family law attorneys, we will formulate a plan of attack to achieve your child custody and visitation goals.

 Joint Legal Custody

 Joint legal custody is the most common form of legal custody awarded in Nevada.
 Unless there is a judicial order stating otherwise, joint legal custody is presumed.
 In joint legal custody, both parents share the ability to make major decisions about their child, and further, have to consult with one another regarding these major decision.